 Information for international travelers

-We recommend that anyone who travels internationally and needs to log in to Stanford websites use the Duo Mobile Passcode option, Security Key, or a hardware token.
-You can use Duo Mobile Passcode to generate your authentication code without an Internet or cellular connection.
-If you don't have a smartphone or tablet, obtain a security key or hardware token.
+We recommend that anyone who travels internationally and needs to log in to Stanford websites use the Security Key or a hardware token.
+You can use Security key or hardware token to generate your authentication code without an Internet or cellular connection.